 In april 2000,

-by the Togolese Republic and named an Officer of the Order of Mono (Togo's
+and was appointed Officer of the Order of Mono (Togolese Legion of Honour).

 On 18 january 2012